Only 7 simple ingredients in these soft & chewy flourless peanut butter oatmeal cookies.

 Chewy edges, soft centers, cinnamon-spiced and full of peanut butter flavor.
 No butter, no flour, no oil, and yet… still taste dreamy.
 With a recipe repertoire of hundreds of cookies, it really says something when I make the same cookie recipe twice in 2 days!!
 Like my friend said, they’re bangin’…. but it totally sounds cooler when he says it.

-Only 7 simple ingredients needed to make these soft & chewy flourless peanut butter oatmeal cookies.
+Only 7 simple ingredients in these soft & chewy flourless peanut butter oatmeal cookies.
 Dark chocolate chips, peanut butter, cinnamon, and not much else in this gluten free cookie recipe.

 Gluten intolerant readers: make sure your oats are certified gluten free.